ONSdigital/dp-search-api/README.md

 Set up dependencies locally as follows:

-* In dp-compose run `docker-compose up -d` to run both versions of ElasticSearch
+* In [dp-compose](https://github.com/ONSdigital/dp-compose) run `docker-compose up -d` to run ElasticSearch 7.10
-* Elasticsearch 7.10 will run on port 11200
+	* dp-compose will run Elasticsearch 7.10 on port 11200 to not conflict with ES 2.2 running on port 9200
 * If using the POST /search endpoint then authorisation for this requires running Vault and Zebedee as follows:
 * In any directory run `vault server -dev` as Zebedee has a dependency on Vault
 * In the zebedee directory run `./run.sh` to run Zebedee